John de Lancastre, 1st Baron Lancastre: Life

 John was also given administrative responsibilities in northwestern England.

-According to the interpretation of Complete Peerage he was also the John de Lancastre who held the important position of holding the possessions of the Thomas de Lancaster, the rebellious earl of Lancaster and Leicester.
+According to the interpretation of Complete Peerage he was also the John de Lancastre who held the important position of holding the possessions of Thomas de Lancaster, the rebellious earl of Lancaster and Leicester.
 This Thomas was a member of the "House of Lancaster" branch of the royal family, descended from Edmund Crouchback, who was executed in 1322.
 Complete Peerage (p.
 376):